BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2__Interlude_Using_JQ.md

 The following script runs the "Fee Calculation" from the above example.

-> **WARNING:** This script has not been robustly checked.
+> :warning: **WARNING:** This script has not been robustly checked.
 If you are going to use it to verify real transaction fees you should only do it as a triple-check after you've already done all the math yourself.

 ```
 file: txfee-calc.sh